Rush Limbaugh serving humanity while at the same time doing what I was born to do, having more fun than a human being should be allowed to have.

 Because they vote.

-They are more likely to vote, and they're more educated.
+They are more likely to vote and they're more educated.

 They have more experience.

-They know more, they have been alive longer.
+They have been alive longer.

-For example, you get rid of people who know how great the 80s were with a conservative economic policy.
+You get rid of people who know how great the 80s were with a conservative economic policy.

 Get rid of those people or limit them.